 2) What type of trader do you want to be?

 There are two main types of traders: swing traders and intra-day traders.
+When considering how to become a trader you need to decide which style you want to focus on.
 Swing traders typically hold trades for a few days to even a few weeks.
 They typically trade off mid to higher timeframe charts such as a 4 hour chart and above.
 Intra-day traders typically hold trades for a few minutes to a few hours and they usually trade of lower timeframe charts such as a 15 minute and below.

 All too often new traders are drawn to either swing or intra-day trading because of what a mentor, friend or trading education company has told them or they have read about.
 They never take the time to work out which style best suits their personality, time constraints or what they want from trading.
 One misconception which aspiring traders often believe is that you need to be a day trader in order to make the most money from trading.
 This is completely false.
 The truth is the best traders make the most money, which style they trade is irrelevant.